What is Growth Architecting and Why Should I Care?

-Sounds like a common sensical and too obviously simple question to ask, but in our experience it’s the minority of start-ups that don’t struggle with quantifying that answer from all their various sources of pipeline into one, smoothly and harmoniously integrated answer.
-One common issue that is often overlooked (especially in cloud businesses) is the mix between new business, upsell / cross-sell, and renewals.
-Very important for the revenue generating teams to have an aligned vision of how bookings are to be generated, and which team has to provide how much of the total.
+It sounds like a commonsensical and too simple question to ask.
+Still, in our experience, it’s the minority of startups that don’t struggle with quantifying that answer from all their various sources of the pipeline into one, smoothly and harmoniously integrated response.
+One common issue that is often overlooked (especially in cloud businesses) is the mix between new business, upsell/cross-sell, and renewals.
+Very important for the revenue-generating teams to have an aligned vision of how bookings are to be generated, and which team has to provide how much of the total.

-However, in many cases there instead is siloed thinking between sales, customer success and / or marketing.
-In other cases, there may be a system of cascading spreadsheets but it’s too complex to comprehend, let alone use to quickly model the impact of needed strategic course corrections.
-Or, on the opposite end of the maturity scale, the approach to pipeline generation is simplistic, leaving it all up to sales reps or sales development reps (“SDRs”) to cold call their way into new pipeline, with the resulting low closure rates, low efficiency, and little forward-looking visibility.
+However, in many cases, there instead is siloed thinking between sales, customer success, and marketing.
+In other cases, there may be a system of cascading spreadsheets, but it’s too complex to comprehend, let alone use to model the impact of needed strategic course corrections quickly.
+Or, on the opposite end of the maturity scale, the approach to pipeline generation is simplistic, leaving it all up to sales reps or sales development reps (“SDRs”) to cold call their way into the new pipeline, with the resulting low closure rates, low efficiency, and little forward-looking visibility.

 Most companies do it one of these ways, so what’s the problem?

-Whether the inhibitors to a coordinated, structured approach to pipeline generation, which is what we mean by “Growth Architecting”, are rooted in cultural / emotional issues, in insufficient analytical skill in the organization to model complex pipeline generation, or come from one-sided thinking such as staffing a pure cold-calling process only, the costs are significant: It takes too much effort to plan growth (i.e. future bookings), the results are imprecise and inaccurate, and the whole system is slow and lacks flexibility to rapidly adapt to needed changes in strategy or tactics.
+Whether the inhibitors to a coordinated, structured approach to pipeline generation, which is what we mean by “Growth Architecting,” are rooted in cultural/emotional issues, in insufficient analytical skill in the organization to model sophisticated pipeline generation, or come from one-sided thinking such as staffing a simple cold-calling process only, the costs are high: It takes too much effort to plan growth (i.e., future bookings), the results are imprecise and inaccurate, and the whole system is slow and lacks the flexibility to rapidly adapt to needed changes in strategy or tactics.

 How do I use this structured, integrated approach to architecting growth?

-The common approach of cascading spreadsheets starts with a CFO-maintained bookings and cashflow model for the company that sets the quarterly or monthly bookings, growth and profitability goals.
-Then s/he breaks all that down into department goals, either through a consensus process or by directive, and then the various departments go off and build their plans.
+The typical approach of cascading spreadsheets starts with a CFO-maintained booking and cashflow model for the company that sets the quarterly or monthly bookings, growth, and profitability goals.
+Then s/he breaks all that down into department goals, either through a consensus process or by a directive, and then the various departments go off and build their plans.
 Once those are built, everyone comes back and makes sure they’re aligned – the revenue goals need to be aligned with manufacturing’s production goals, or the growth goals are synched up with marketing’s pipeline goals, and so on.

 Quantify answers to six key, C-level questions